Does the Economy Influence Divorce Rates?

 Why are fewer Americans getting married these days?
 One family psychologist believes that social trends have changed significantly in the past few decades such that Americans don’t feel pressure to tie the knot.
 More men and women wait until they’ve finished college to even think about marriage, and a number of those people decide to remain in committed partnerships rather than deal with the legal ramifications of marriage.

 Do you have questions about divorce in Illinois?
 Don’t hesitate to contact an experienced Chicago family law attorney.
-At the law offices of M. Scott Gordon & Associates, we can answer your questions today.
+At the law offices of Gordon & Perlut, LLC, we can answer your questions today.